RetentionLens

 Track this automatically

 Connect Stripe and RetentionLens computes NRR for you — with cohorts, trends and churn-risk scoring.
-Start on the free tier.
+Start your 14-day free trial, Credit card required — not charged for 14 days.

 Benchmarks are general SaaS ranges and vary by segment, stage and business model.
 Last reviewed 2026-05-30.